 giftEDnz is looking for a ‘summer scholar’ to work with us on the nationwide research project.
 The scholarship has been provided by the University of Waikato, and funds 10 weeks of full time work over the November 2016 to January 2017 period.
 More…

 giftEDnz is an active organisation, always seeking ways to continue advocating for our gifted tamariki and rangitahi, while also working to help empower our members and others in their work with these youngsters.
-During the recent Gifted Awareness Week giftEDnz was involved in the following activities:
+Some recent activities include:

 Spread the Word